South Australian Government Hydrogen Facility

 A six-week market sounding process was conducted mid-2022 to help inform the design and delivery concepts for the construction of the hydrogen facility.

-In December 2022, the South Australian Government released an international Request for Proposals which invites industry participants to help deliver the hydrogen power plant, hydrogen production and storage facilities for the project.
-The call for proposals focuses on the supply, construction and operation of the hydrogen power plant and equipment – including electrolysers, power generation and storage infrastructure – as well as options to purchase green hydrogen produced at the facility.
-The Request for Proposals closes on 14 March 2023.
+In December 2022, the South Australian Government released an international Request for Proposals which invited industry participants to help deliver the hydrogen power plant, hydrogen production and storage facilities for the project.
+The call for proposals focused on the supply, construction and operation of the hydrogen power plant and equipment – including electrolysers, power generation and storage infrastructure – as well as options to purchase green hydrogen produced at the facility.
+The Request for Proposals closed on 14 March 2023.